MarinaNovas/users-gallery-github/README.md

 # Users Gallery Github

-This is a simple React application in which the user can search images and app gives infinity list of them.
+This is a testing task for a position front-end developer.

 ### Tech Stack: